tig-foundation/tig-monorepo/tig-algorithms/README.md

 ## Algorithm Submission Flow

 1. New submissions get their branch pushed to a private version of this repository
-2. CI will compile submissions into WASM
+2. CI will compile submissions into shared objects and ptx
 3. A new submission made during round `X` will have its branch pushed to the public version of this repository at the start of round `X + 2`
 4. At the start of round `X + 4`, the submission becomes active, where benchmarkers can use the algorithm for benchmarking
 5. Every block, algorithms with at least 25% adoption earn rewards and a merge point